Table of contents

 Is Asperger Syndrome Genetic?

-The causes of Asperger syndrome (and of the entire autism spectrum) lie in developmental deviations in the development and growth of the brain.
+The biological causes of Asperger syndrome (and of the entire autism spectrum) lie in developmental deviations in brain development and growth.

 It is generally believed that the immense combination possibilities of many genetic variations are the cause of the great diversity and breadth of the autism spectrum, including Asperger syndrome.
 Risk factors may also include environmental factors separate from genetic disposition.